DavidRotert/ctf-writeups/vsCTF 2022/Web/Baby Eval.md

 ```

 ## Tried solutions
 The goal was to get the flag.
 First I saw that the code can execute `eval` by entering a `payload` as the `GET` query parameter.
 I first did not see that the ReEx is a Blacklist, not a whitelist (stupid me), so many things don't work including calling functions because `(` and `)` are not allowed.
-I first tried something like Then I googled for a way to call a function without prenthesis.
+Then I googled for a way to call a function without prenthesis.
 Found
 ```javascript
 alert`hello`
 ```